 - Pour the mixture into the prepared baking dish and bake for 35-40 minutes or until eggs are set and edges are golden brown.

-- Let cool 5 minutes before slicing and serving.
+- Let cool 5 minutes before slicing into squares and serving.

 Can this be cut into pieces and frozen?
 I want to make it on Sunday and then be able to have the rest of the week… would I need to freeze it?
 Or